Skip to content

 ) -> Graph:

-"""Reads a Graph or TemporalGraph from a csv file.
+`Graph` object.
 To read a temporal graph, the csv file must have

 a header with column `t` containing time stamps of edges